danielmarschall/cmdb2/HELP_DatabaseWindow.md

 - `BACKUP_PATH`:  If you want to store the `cmdb2_backup_*.bak` files somewhere else, then enter the path here.
 - `CURRENCY_LAYER_API_KEY`: Automatic currency conversion is only possible by creating an account at [CurrencyLayer.com](https://CurrencyLayer.com/).
 There is a free plan which gives you a limit number of requests per month.
 Enter the API key here if you want to use this feature.
 - `LOCAL_CURRENCY`: Enter a 3-letter currency code here, such as `USD` or `EUR`
+- `NEW_PASSWORD`: Enter a password to set or renew database protection.
+Press Ctrl+Del to remove a previously set password.
+This field will be empty after restart for confidentiality.
 - `PICKLIST_ARTPAGES`: Contains a semicolon-separated list of art pages to be selected in the "Uploads" tab at a commission
 - `PICKLIST_COMMUNICATION` Contains a semicolon-separated list of things you can enter in the "Communication" tab at an artist or client
 - `PICKLIST_PAYPROVIDER`: Contains a semicolon-separated list of things you can enter in the "Payment" tab at an artist/client